International Orangutan Day – Why It Matters and How You Can Help

 Why orangutans are endangered

-- Bornean orangutan (Pongo pygmaeus): populations have fallen by over 60% since 1950, with another 22% expected by 2025.
+- Bornean orangutan (Pongo pygmaeus) populations have fallen by more than 60% since the mid-20th century, with further declines predicted.

 Where palm oil is found